apache/accumulo-website/pages/features.md

 value pairs can be imported.
 These files are moved into the Accumulo directory and referenced by Accumulo.
 This feature is useful for ingesting a large amount of data.
 This method of ingest usually offers higher throughput at the cost of higher latency for data availability for scans.
-Usually the data is sorted using map reduce and then bulk imported.
+Usually, the data is sorted using map reduce and then bulk imported.
 This method of ingest also allows for flexibility in resource allocation.
 The nodes running map reduce to sort data could be different from the Accumulo nodes.